nodebotsau/workshop-presentations/slides.md

-# NodeBots Internet of Things Workshop
+# Rocket Surgery, Airborne IoT
 <!-- .slide: class="title" -->

-December, 10 2016 <!-- .element: class="location" -->
+December, 2 2017, BuzzConf 2017 <!-- .element: class="location" -->

-Andrew Fisher @ajfisher<!-- .element: class="author" -->
+Andy Gelme @geekscape, Nick Moore @nickzoic, Andrew Fisher @ajfisher<!-- .element: class="author" -->

 Notes:

-Hi, my name is Andrew Fisher and I'm an interaction developer and I also build hardware using JavaScript and other web related technologies.
+Hi, my name is Andrew Fisher and I'm joined today by Andy Gelme and Nick Moore.

-Today I'm going to talk you and build with you some quick hardware using web tech that can work with the Internet and form the basis of building an Internet Thing.
+We are all developers of different types but one thing we all work on in or out of work is applications of roboitics, IoT and things like machine learning.

+Today in our workshop we're going to be looking fundamentally at a set of IoT related technologies, but we'll be doing it through the medium of rockets because why not make this fun right?

 ---